 Plan NSLW event coverage in the school newspaper, yearbook, and school social media posts.
 Mix inspirational quotes with activity posts/tweets.
-Our social media toolkit page provides posts you can save and use on your social media channels.
+Our social media page provides image assets you can save and use on your social media channels.
 Make sure you include #NSLW2020 in each post!

 Local Media Coverage

-Use our press release template (coming soon) to notify local media outlets.
+Use our press release template to notify local media outlets.
 (Ask your principal if there’s a special procedure for contacting media in your district.)

 Consider trying to get your mayor to issue a proclamation about NSLW and include that in your press release.
 Use our mayoral proclamation template to help.

 Share student stories with your local newspaper, and ask if they will publish one per day throughout NSLW to honor and celebrate your student leaders.